cloudnativetrainings/trainings/container_fundamentals/13_caching/README.md

 In this training, you will learn how to write Dockerfiles which will increase build time due to using caches.

+>Navigate to the folder `13_caching` from CLI, before you get started.

 ## Inspect the Dockerfile and the server.js file
 ```bash
 cat Dockerfile